 As a penetration tester, we must always have the mindset of demonstrating business risk as the number one goal.
-Thus I find myself often saying things like “Domain Admin” in the Windows Active Directory world is not everything.
-In fact, in support of this idea, there has been many occasions whereby I have managed to move laterally within an environment because of enumerated/discovered local administrative privileges, and even used token impersonation exclusively to mimic a normal business user with the goal of demonstrating access to data.
+Thus I find myself often saying things like “Domain Admin” in the Windows Active Directory world are not everything.
+In fact, in support of this idea, there have been many occasions whereby I have managed to move laterally within an environment because of enumerated/discovered local administrative privileges and even used token impersonation exclusively to mimic a normal business user with the goal of demonstrating access to data.
 Did I need to grab that domain admin privilege for this?
 Well not at all.
-Do these sort of actions scare the daylights out of business executives that are trying to guard the crown jewels.
+Do these sorts of actions scare the daylights out of business executives that are trying to guard the crown jewels?
 You bet it does!!

 Gaining local privilege escalation is something we often achieve through any number of methods including:

 - The “always elevate” registry key for MSI installations